 Overview of the Evolution-Local website sections

 Blog/Features.
-Highlighting all things and ideas relevant to reinhabitation and the Great Transition.
+Highlighting all things and ideas relevant to reinhabitation and the Great Turning.
 Blog posts profiling local events, issues, organizations, farms. wild places and more.
 A place where featured local artists, writers, and activists can share their work.

 Community Forum.
 Providing an open community forum to discuss important issues, share notes, and learn from each other.

 Local Issues section.
 This is the place to get up-to-speed on important local issues like water protection, land-use and development, energy, and sustainable food systems.